mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 $ terraform apply --auto-approve
 ```

 1. Run the commands above in the order given.
 These command will login to Terraform Cloud, create a plan, and apply the plan.
-The terraform.tfstate file will be stored on our Terraform cloud account and not locally.
+The terraform.tfstate file will be stored on my Terraform cloud account and not locally.
 1. Go on to the Terraform Cloud browser tab and navigate to Workspace 'terra-home-1'.
 1. Click on Runs, to see the completed current run.

-We have now completed our setup of Terraform Cloud.
-From here onwards our Azure infrastructure state we be securely stored.
+I have now completed the setup of Terraform Cloud.
+From here onwards my Azure infrastructure state will be securely stored.
 Subsequent runs will be logged in Terraform cloud for viewing.

 ## Terraform cli convenience bash alias

-To aid productivity using the terminal we can create aliases to common linux commands.
+To aid productivity using the terminal I shall create aliases to common linux commands.
 The most popular aliases are for the list 'ls' command.
 Typing 'ls' on it's own isn't so bad, but the default result isn't particularly helpful.
 That is why by default many Linux OS's provide aliases for the 'ls' command.
 These aliases are stored in a '.bashrc' file for the logged in user.

 Here is an example of an alias.
 ```bash
 alias ll='ls -alF'
 ```

-On Ubuntu you can create your own file '.bash_aliases' this will take precedence over .bashrc.
-We can put our personal bash aliases in this file.
-For example you may want to have an alias for the terraform command below.
+On Ubuntu I can create my own file '.bash_aliases' this will take precedence over .bashrc.
+I shall put my personal bash aliases in this file.
+For example I will add an alias for the terraform command below.
 ```bash
 $ terraform init
 ```
-We can create an alias, so that the same command becomes.
+I shall create an alias, so that the same command becomes.

 ```bash
 $ tf init